 The overall management responsibility of IALA for its domain in the IHO Registry is distributed over three types of managerial roles (see Figure 2):

-IALA Domain Management.
+IALA Domain Management, which resides within the Secretariat

-IALA Field Managers.
+IALA Field Managers, who are experts in their subject within the IALA membership

-IALA Product Specification Developer.
+IALA Product Specification Developer, who maybe co-opted/appointed to the work from appropriate companies or organizations

 As a Domain Owner, IALA will require interaction within the IHO’s Domain Control Body and the adherence to the timelines of the IHO’s Registry management processes.
 This activity affects the work of the IALA Domain Management and could lead to the involvement of IALA Field Managers and IALA Product Specification developers.

-The IALA committee working structure is not suited to meet the IHO’s S-99 specified timelines for the product specification approval process and involvement between meetings will be necessary.
-Membership to the IHO’s Domain Control Body provides the Submitting Organisations the opportunity to advocate their own proposals.
+It is unlikely that the IALA committee structure will be too involved with the development process other than approval of the specific product specification concept and outcome of the work in the appropriate committee.
+Apart from the Domain management, no new staff should be required in the Secretariat.

 IALA Domain Management

-The IALA Domain Management resides in the IALA Secretariat and coordinates the activities of each of the IALA Field Managers and acts as the single point of contact with the IHO.
+The IALA Domain Management resides with the IALA Secretariat and it coordinates the activities of each of the IALA Field Managers and acts as the single point of contact with the IHO.

 The structure is shown in Figure 2.
-The Domain Management will be overseen at a technical level by IALA ENAV Committee Working Group 1 (WG1 - Harmonization).
+The Domain Management will be overseen at a technical level by the IALA ENAV Committee or any other appropriate committee that may exist in the future

 IALA Field Manager

-In the context of IHO Registry, IALA currently recognises the following Product Fields: VTS, AtoN Information, DGPS.
+In the context of IHO Registry, IALA currently recognises the following Product Fields: VTS, AtoN Information, DGPS and VDES As e-navigation development progresses, other fields will be identified.

 Each Field contains at least one IALA product and one IALA Product Specification.
 The IALA Field Manager harmonises the different products / Product Specifications within that Field.
 The IALA Field Manager also considers the usage of entries by others in his Field.